 Secondary conditions are the genetic conditions that can be identified when looking for a core condition.
 A condition on the newborn screening panel is classified as a “secondary condition” if it is identified unintentionally when screening for one of the core conditions, or as a consequence of confirmatory testing for an out-of-range result of a core condition.

-For a condition to be added to the RUSP, it has to be nominated to the committee by an individual or group.
+For a condition to be added to the RUSP, it has to be nominated to the Committee by an individual or group.
 People that have nominated conditions in the past include parent advocates, researchers, or organizations.
-Once the committee reads the nomination, it is reviewed by workgroups who will then decide if there is enough evidence to support screening for the condition.
-Following these discussions, the workgroups produce a recommendation, which is reviewed by the Secretary of Health and Human Services.
+Once the Committee reads the nomination, it is reviewed by workgroups who will then decide if there is enough evidence to support screening for the condition.
+Following these discussions, the Committee will vote on whether or not to make a recommendation, which is reviewed by the Secretary of Health and Human Services.
 Ultimately, the Secretary of Health and Human Services makes the decision on whether to add the condition to the RUSP.
-It may take an extended period of time for the committee to review the nominated conditions because it is important to be sure that screening for conditions on the RUSP benefits the most newborns.
-Once a condition is added to the RUSP, a state may take additional time before screening begins because setting up funding, labs, and educational materials about a new condition is a large task.
+It may take an extended period of time for the committee to review the nominated conditions because it is important to be sure that screening for conditions on the RUSP benefits most newborns.
+Once a condition is added to the RUSP, a state may take additional time before screening begins because setting up funding, labs, and educational materials for a new condition is a large task.

 For information about nominating a condition, click here.